jimvickery/funsnap/README.md

 ![Alt text](funsnap3.png?raw=true "Title")

 ====================================================================================
-# Live Site Preview
+## Live Site Preview
 There's a live Ruby on Rails version of this site at www.sillysnap.com.
 Visit the site and do a search.
 Or register and add comments or submit your silly humor in a snap.
 No humor pics or comments to submit?
 Just register and upvote or downvote a gallery or comment.

 ![Alt text](sillysnap_p1.png?raw=true "Title")

 ![Alt text](sillysnap_p2.png?raw=true "Title")

-# Also, there's an Admin Area.
+## Also, there's an Admin Area.
 ![Alt text](admin1.png?raw=true "Title")

+#List of Categories, Comments and Users from Admin with full admin control.
 ![Alt text](admin2.png?raw=true "Title")
 ====================================================================================
-# Deployment Instructions:
+## Deployment Instructions:

 Note: These instructions are for the AngularJS version of the site.
 The Ruby on Rails version curently is a private Repo UTF.
 <br><br>